CDRT/docs/ldmm/ldmm_top.md

 | ExportToWmi | Switch | False |

 #### Search <!-- {docsify-ignore} -->

 Must be one of the following values [C, R, A].

 #### Action <!-- {docsify-ignore} -->

-Must be one of the following values [DOWNLOAD, LIST, INSTALL].
+Must be one of the following values [DOWNLOAD, INSTALL, LIST].

-#### IncludereBootPackages  <!-- {docsify-ignore} -->
+#### IncludeRebootPackages  <!-- {docsify-ignore} -->

 Must be one of the following values [1, 3, 4, 5], or multiple values separated with a comma.

 #### PackageTypes   <!-- {docsify-ignore} -->

-Must be one of the following values [0, 1, 2, 3, 4], or multiple values separated with a comma.If not specified, System Update will use the Lenovo Support servers.
+Must be one of the following values [0, 1, 2, 3, 4], or multiple values separated with a comma.

 #### Repository  <!-- {docsify-ignore} -->

 Must be a local folder path, a UNC file share path, or a URL to a web-hosted repository.

 #### ExportToWmi   <!-- {docsify-ignore} -->